 Weed around plants when they are young.

 Harvest seeds in the fall when the leaves begin to die back.
-Make sure seeds are completely dry, before storing them.
+Make sure seeds are completely dry before harvesting and storing them.
+Gently rub the seeds to remove them from the flower head.
 Then, once the seeds are completely dry, store them in a cool, dry place, out of sunlight.

 Many insects can be found eating parts of the plants.
 They include grasshoppers, aphids, wire worms, cutworms and sunflower moths.
 Use insecticides as needed.